 “In August 2017, I started at Washburne Culinary and Hospitality Institute.
 I have been on the Dean’s list for every semester and this November I will be graduating with my degree in culinary arts.
 And yet I am still striving for more.
 My next goal is to become a catering coordinator and own my own business.

 “I want to thank Cara for giving me a starting place.
 My hope for the hundreds of others that Cara serves each year is for them to find what I have found in Cara – which is a place of encouragement, a place of support, and a place of hope.
 Cara refined and defined me!”

-Celebrate our participants and alumni at this year’s first-ever hybrid Cara Summer Social presented by Slalom & The Beebe Family on Thursday, August 26, 2021.
-Join us for an evening of food and beverage demos, music, and special guests hosted by the Cara Associate Board.
+Celebrate our participants and alumni at this year’s Cara Summer Social presented by William Blair & The Beebe Family on Thursday, August 25, 2022.
+Join us for an evening of food, beverage demos, and special guests hosted by the Cara Associate Board.
 RSVP and consider making a donation that will be matched dollar for dollar thanks to our friends at Creation Investments.
 Visit https://caracollective.org/social.